Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 ################################

-The :class:`~qiskit.utils.QuantumInstance` is a utility class that allowed to jointly configure the circuit transpilation and execution steps, and provided useful tools for algorithm development, such as basic error mitigation strategies.
+The :class:`~qiskit.utils.QuantumInstance` is a utility class that allowed to jointly configure the circuit transpilation and execution steps, and provided functions at a higher level of abstraction for a more convenient integration with algorihthms.
+These include measurement error mitigation, splitting/combining execution to conform to job limits, and ensuring reliable execution of circuits with additional job management tools.

+..
+    tools for algorithm development,
+    such as basic error mitigation strategies.

+The :class:`~qiskit.utils.QuantumInstance` is being deprecated for several reasons:
-The functionality of :class:`~qiskit.utils.QuantumInstance.execute` has now been delegated to the different implementations of the :mod:`~qiskit.primitives` base classes, while the explicit transpilation has been left to the :mod:`~qiskit.transpiler` module (see table below).
+On one hand, the functionality of :class:`~qiskit.utils.QuantumInstance.execute` has now been delegated to the different implementations of the :mod:`~qiskit.primitives` base classes.
-Thus, the :class:`~qiskit.utils.QuantumInstance` is being deprecated.
+On the other hand, with the direct implementation of transpilation at the primitives level, the algorithms no longer need to manage that aspect of execution, and thus :class:`~qiskit.utils.QuantumInstance.transpile` is no longer required by the workflow.
+If desired, custom transpilation routines can still be performed at the user level through the :mod:`~qiskit.transpiler` module (see table below).

-Summary of migration alternatives for the :class:`~qiskit.utils.QuantumInstance` class:
+The following table summarizes the migration alternatives for the :class:`~qiskit.utils.QuantumInstance` class:

 .. list-table::
    :header-rows: 1